Finnish Tatars: Religion

-Tatars also in Finland are according to old tradition Sunni Muslims.
-They practice their religion at their own congregation, The Finnish-Islamic Congregation, which has its so called main building in Fredrikinkatu, Helsinki.
+The Finnish Tatars are Sunni Muslims.
+They practice their religion at their own congregation, the Finnish-Islamic Congregation, which has its main building in Fredrikinkatu, Helsinki.
 The congregation also owns a wooden mosque in Järvenpää.
 The Tatars in Tampere have their separate congregation, which has its space in Hämeenkatu.
 The congregations accept only Tatars as their members.

-In Finland, Tatars are known as an Islamic minority who keeps a low profile.
-They usually don't speak publicly about timely topics regarding Islam in the country.
+In Finland, Tatars are known as an Islamic minority which keeps a low profile.
+They usually don't speak publicly about current topics regarding Islam in the country.

-The Finnish Tatar community has been making pilgrimages to Mecca since the 1920s.
+Members of the Finnish Tatar community have been making pilgrimages to Mecca since the 1920s.
 The international relations of the community have been deemed impressive.
-Visitors include people such as Habib Bourguiba, Rustam Minnikhanov and Recep Tayyip Erdoğan.
-In the congregation there has also been imams from abroad, such as the Crimean Tatar Abdurrahman Kaya and Turkish Enver Yıldırım.
-In 2020, the imam of the congregation is Russian-born Ramil Belyaev (Bilal) and the chairman of the board economist Gölten Bedretdin, who at the same time is the first female in given position.
+World leaders who have visited the community include Tunisian president Habib Bourguiba, Head of Tatarstan Rustam Minnikhanov and Turkish president Recep Tayyip Erdoğan.
+The congregation has also received imams from abroad, such as the Crimean Tatar Abdurrahman Kaya and Enver Yıldırım from Turkey.
+In 2020, the imam of the congregation is Russian-born Ramil Belyayev (Bilal) became imam of the congregation, while economist Gölten Bedretdin became chairman of the board; the latter is the first female to hold that position.

 During the 1900s, The Tampere Tatar congregation also had a wide variety of guests as well.
-These include for example theologian Musa Bigiev, Idel-Ural president and refugee Sadri Maksudi Arsal, Muftis Talgat Tadjuddin from Ufa and Rawil Gaynetdin from Moscow, Turkologist Reşit Rahmeti Arat and professor of Medina university, Abdullah Ahmed Zadri.
+These include for example theologian Musa Bigiev, Idel-Ural president and refugee Sadri Maksudi Arsal, muftis Talgat Tadjuddin from Ufa and Rawil Gaynetdin from Moscow, Turkologist Reşit Rahmeti Arat and professor of Medina university, Abdullah Ahmed Zadri.
 Musicians include Haydar Bigichev.
 Chairman in 2020 is entrepreneur Vahit Wafin.